101 Tower (Kyiv): History

 When Russia invaded Ukraine in 2022 the building was badly damaged in an October missile attack.
-Owner of the KAN Development Igor Nikonov said that no one was hurt because the strike took place early in the morning and if it was to happen a couple hours later the result would've been different The renovation will cost at least ten million dollars, but owners are still calculating the final cost so the repair work hasn't been started yet.
+Owner of the KAN Development Igor Nikonov said that no one was hurt because the strike took place early in the morning, when the building was still closed, and if it was to happen a couple hours later the result would've been different.
+He also stated that the renovation would cost at least ten million dollars, but owners were still calculating the final cost so the repair work couldn't start immediately.